semantic-ekgraphs/metadata-graph-ontology/README.md

   <img src="images/thank-you.png" alt="Thank You" width="200">
 </p>

 We hope this documentation helps you in creating robust and integrated Enterprise Knowledge Graphs using the Metadata Graph Ontology.
-By capturing detailed metadata at each step, you can ensure transparency, reproducibility, and maintainability in your EKG projects.
+By capturing detailed metadata at each step and leveraging SHACL for active metadata enforcement, you can ensure transparency, data quality, and maintainability in your EKG projects.

 Happy modeling!